RE

 Implementation

 Our RE curriculum is ambitious.
-We address all aspects of the Lancashire SACRE curriculum but enhance this to cover a greater number of beliefs and visit each one more often.
+We address all aspects of the Lancashire SACRE curriculum.
 Knowledge is interweaved over a number of years and seeks to build a deep understanding as pupils are able to build on prior learning and bring a new maturity each time it is visited.
+The importance of religious vocabulary is embedded throughout each topic of the RE curriculum.
+As pupils progress they will learn how individual aspects may conflict with each other and acknowledge that plurality exists in religious and non-religious worldviews which may lead to divergence in practice.

-We begin with the religious aspects of our own community in Early Years and develop this further in Key Stage 1 as children begin to explore stories, customs, festivals and rituals of six major religions.
+We begin with the religious aspects of our own community in Early Years, with open attitudes and an acknowledgement to be prepared to be flexible and responsible in planning to meet the needs of each particular cohort.
+Key Stage 1 builds on this foundation as children begin to explore stories, customs, festivals and rituals of four major religions.
+Each unit is planned and sequenced so that new knowledge and skills build on what has been taught before.

 Year 5 and Year 6 consider the impact of beliefs and practices in greater detail and respond to more philosophical questions.
-During this key stage, pupils are taught the knowledge, skills and understanding through deeper enquiry into known religions and, in Year 6, encounter secular world views through their study of Humanism.
+During this key stage, pupils are taught the knowledge, skills and understanding through deeper enquiry into known religions.

 Impact